Monthly updates for December 2019

 To address customer security and manageability requirements, managed instance, a deployment capability of Azure SQL Database, is transitioning from a manual to service-aided subnet configuration.

 Support to assess physical servers is now available in preview in Azure Migrate, in addition to the existing support for VMware and Hyper-V servers.

-The new Azure Monitor for containers agent, version ciprod12042019, introduces major improvements in resource use and data volume optimizations to help reduce costs.
-As part of these improvements, we’ve disabled the collection of Name and Image fields in the ContainerLog table since these fields are available in other tables
+The new Azure Monitor for containers agent, version ciprod12042019, introduces major improvements in resource use and data volume optimisations to help reduce costs.
+As part of these improvements, we’ve disabled the collection of Name and Image fields in the ContainerLog table as these fields are available in other tables

-The meter names of Azure Active Directory Domain Services directory objects will change between December 10, 2019, and February 1, 2020.
+The meter names of Azure Active Directory Domain Services directory objects will change between 10 December 2019 and 1 February 2020.
 The name changes will be in effect to accommodate upcoming enhancements.
-This won't impact existing service behavior, only the name you see on your bill.
+This won’t affect existing service behaviour, only the name you see on your bill.

 We have added two more SDK languages to the IoT Plug and Play public preview.
 You can now develop with the Azure IoT Csharp SDK and the Azure IoT Java SDK, in addition to Azure IoT SDK for Node.js and Azure IoT SDK for C.

 Effective 1 February 2020 , the pricing promotion for the Azure Australia Central regions will end and all services in Australia Central and Australia Central 2 will be price-matched to Australia East.

 From 1 February 2020, the Resource GUIDs (also known as Meter IDs) of Custom Voice endpoint hosting in Speech Services will change.
 Billing will change from daily to hourly.